[Back To Doodoo Voodoo

 bigger jobs.
 Use ventilation if you deem it

-This is an extremely effective methodology and very portable, if you
+This is an extremely effective methodology.
+Electrostatically charged solution

 is, in essence, “magnetized” so that it will seek out and adhere to